Published on Nov 23, 2016 and last reviewed on Dec 23, 2022 - 6 min read

 Angina and heart attack pain are felt in the center of the chest.
-Pain usually radiates to neck or left arm and sometimes to both arms and shoulders.
-The difference between angina and heart attack is that angina pain occurs when one is very active that is when exerted, such as running, swimming, walking, climbing stairs or cycling.
-It vanishes when one takes rest.
-Heart attack pain starts even if one is resting or sleeping and does not vanish on rest or lasts for longer than 30 minutes.
+The pain usually radiates to the neck or left arm and sometimes to both arms and shoulders.
+The variation between angina and heart attack is that angina pain occurs when one is very active, that is, when exerted, such as running, swimming, walking, climbing stairs, or cycling.
+It vanishes when one takes a rest.
+On the other hand, heart attack pain starts even if one is resting or sleeping and does not vanish on rest or lasts for longer than 30 minutes.

-First aid for angina and heart attack is to stop any activity and take a medicine, usually Glyceryl trinitrate tablet under tongue.
-This causes dilation of coronary arteries and the pain will decrease or subside.
-It can be repeated for two or more times with a five minute interval.
-Even then, if pain does not subside, then Aspirin tablet should be chewed and cardiac emergency room should be approached without delay.
+The first aid for angina and heart attack is stopping any activity and taking medicine, usually a Glyceryl trinitrate tablet under the tongue.
+This causes dilation of coronary arteries, and the pain will decrease or subside.
+It can be repeated two or more times at a five-minute interval.
+Even then, if the pain does not subside, then the Aspirin tablet should be chewed, and the cardiac emergency room should be approached without delay.

-In the emergency room, ECG (electrocardiogram) is done to diagnose heart attack.
-If there is heart attack, then the next step is to open the coronary artery, which is blocked.
-It is opened either by angioplasty or intravenous medicine.
+In the emergency room, ECG (electrocardiogram) is done to diagnose a heart attack.
+If there is a heart attack, then the next step is to open the coronary artery, which is blocked.
+Then, it is opened either by angioplasty or intravenous medicine.
 The choice depends upon the availability of expertise and the patient's wishes.

-Contrary to common belief, heart attack does not cause sudden death in most cases.
-Sudden death may occur if the heart stops beating suddenly after attack or when heart's rhythm is disturbed.
+Contrary to common belief, a heart attack does not cause sudden death in most cases.
+However, sudden death may occur if the heart stops beating suddenly after an attack or when the heart's rhythm is disturbed.

 Prevention is better than cure.
-To prevent heart attack one should follow a few things:
+Therefore, to prevent heart attack, one should follow a few things: